 In a topologically nontrivial band there is an obstruction to the full localization of Wannier functions.
 The first, most important, and simplest topological invariant is the Chern number~\cite{Chiu2016} $\mathcal{C}$ defined in Eq.~\ref{eq:Chernnumber}.
 The positive semidefiniteness of the QGT implies~\cite{Peotta2015,Huhtinen2022}

-This, together with the fact that the matrix $\mathcal{M}^{\rm min}$ appears also in Eq.~\eqref{eq.Ds_qm}, gives a lower bound on the superfluid weight of a topologically nontrivial flat band (time-reversal symmetry is assumed here, therefore $C$ is the spin Chern number).
+This, together with the fact that the matrix $\mathcal{M}^{\rm min}$ appears also in Eq.~\eqref{eq.Ds_qm}, gives a lower bound on the superfluid weight of a topologically nontrivial flat band (time-reversal symmetry is assumed here, therefore $\mathcal{C}$ is the spin Chern number).
 This is consistent with the fact that it is not possible to construct exponentially localized wave functions in a band with nonzero Chern number~\cite{Brouder2007,Panati2007}, the decay can be at best an algebraic one of the form $1/r^2$~\cite{Marcelli2019arxiv,*Marcelli2019journal,Monaco2016,Monaco2018}.
 Slowly decaying Wannier functions necessarily have a large overlap, which is expected to lead to a robust superfluid state.
 A precise connection between Wannier functions overlap and superfluid order has been worked out in Ref.~\cite{Tovmasyan2016}, where it has been shown that the interaction Hamiltonian projected on the flat band can be mapped onto an effective spin Hamiltonian, whose exchange couplings are precisely the Wannier function overlaps.
 Thus, the larger the Wannier function overlap the more robust is the superfluid order, which is represented as ferromagnetic order according to the mapping into the effective spin Hamiltonian.
 The role of the Wannier function overlap in flat band superfluidity and superconductivity is illustrated in Fig.~\ref{fig:figure1}.

-Inequalities between the quantum metric integrated over the BZ, which is the invariant part of the Marzari-Vanderbilt localization functional, and topogical invariants are known in the case of the winding number in $D=1$~\cite{Tovmasyan2016} and the Euler class in $D = 2$~\cite{Xie2020}.
-This latter invariant has recently found application in magic-angle twisted bilayer graphene (MA-TBG)~\cite{Torma2022} and provides a lower bound for the superfluid weight of the supercondcuting phase occuring in this material.
+Inequalities between the quantum metric integrated over the BZ, which is the invariant part of the Marzari-Vanderbilt localization functional, and topological invariants are known in the case of the winding number in $D=1$~\cite{Tovmasyan2016} and the Euler class in $D = 2$~\cite{Xie2020}.
+This latter invariant has recently found application in magic-angle twisted bilayer graphene (MA-TBG)~\cite{Torma2022} and provides a lower bound for the superfluid weight of the superconducting phase occurring in this material.
 One can reasonably expect similar inequalities to exist for any topological invariant, but they have not been obtained yet.